ljongkind/cripchorder/README.md

 In je GitHub Actions workflow (in build.yml) geef je aan welke combinaties je wilt bouwen.
 Dat noemen ze ook wel een build matrix.

 ### About nice!nano v2
+USB-C 'brain piece' for the keyboard.
-It makes wireless BLE connectivity possible.
+It also makes wireless BLE connectivity possible.
 BLE = Bluetooth Low Energy.
 So it doesn't drain its battery that hard.